orian71/exercism-exercises/README.md

 Exercism website: http://exercism.io/
 SoloLearn website: https://www.sololearn.com/

-The ultimate goal of this project is to learn the following concepts in Python:
+The ultimate goal of this project is to learn the following concepts in Python:"\n"
 1: Optional Values
 2: Text Formatting
 3: Conditionals